lopezleandro03/azdevops-agents-on-container-apps/README.md

 ## Introduction

 This project provides an starter solution to modernize your AzDevOps pipeline infrastructure by migrating from IaaS to PaaS using Azure Container Apps.
-Optimizing costs by elinating user managed VMs.
+Optimizing costs by eliminating user managed VMs.
 Additionally, it uses Kubernetes Event Driven Autoscaling (KEDA) to auto-scale based on the jobs queue length.

 The Container Apps will be deployed in a Container Apps Environment injected into a vNet, which sets the foundation to stablish private connectivity with workloads in the same vNet or a peered vNets.
 The Container Apps Environment sends logs and metrics to an Azure Log Analytics Workspace.